bitwarden/help/_articles/features/auto-fill-android.md

 popular: false
 order: "02"
 tags: [android, autofill, auto-fill]
+description: "The Bitwarden password manager makes passwords available for auto-fill on Android devices so you can seamlessly log into websites and apps while maintaining strong passwords."
 ---

 Bitwarden makes your passwords available for auto-fill so that you can seamlessly log in to websites and apps while also maintaining strong and secure passwords.
 Auto-fill cuts the copying and pasting out of your login routine by detecting Vault items that match the service you're logging in to.